Francisco De La Vega, Adjunct Professor

-Andrew Gentles, Assistant Professor
+Andrew Gentles, Courtesy Professor

 Dr Gentles is an Assistant Professor in the Department of Medicine (Biomedical Informatics Research Institute).
 Originally, he trained as a theoretical particle physicist in the UK.
 His more recent research interests are in computational systems biology, particularly the integration and analysis of different types of data, such as genomic data and clinical outcomes.